wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-fmp4-live-ingest-overview.md

 Below is a recommended implementation for ingesting sparse track:

 1. Create a separate Fragmented MP4 bit-stream which just contains sparse track(s) without audio/video tracks.
-2. In the “Live Server Manifest Box” as defined in Section 6 in [1], use “parentTrackName” parameter to specify the name of the parent track.
+2. In the "Live Server Manifest Box" as defined in Section 6 in [1], use "parentTrackName" parameter to specify the name of the parent track.
 Please refer to section 4.2.1.2.1.2 in [1] for more details.
-3. In the “Live Server Manifest Box”, manifestOutput MUST be set to “true”.
+3. In the "Live Server Manifest Box", manifestOutput MUST be set to "true".
 4. Given the sparse nature of the signaling event, it is recommended that:
 	1. At the beginning of the live event, encoder sends the initial header boxes to the service which would allow the service to register the sparse track in the client manifest.
 	2. The encoder SHOULD terminate the HTTP POST request when data is not being sent.
 A long running HTTP POST that does not send data can prevent Azure Media Services from quickly disconnecting from the encoder in the event of a service update or server reboot, as the media server will be temporarily blocked in a receive operation on the socket.